Toyosu Fish Market Dining Guide: Get Mouthwatering Delicacies You Won't Find Anywhere Else

 Most likely, many visitors going to the market are looking for places to eat sushi and fresh seafood dishes, but Nakaei, established in 1912, has excellent Indian curry.
 The curries are all made by hand following original recipes handed down through generations, giving each a comforting and nostalgic flavor.

-As most visitors come to the market to sample the seafood, a must-try is the Tsukiji Uogashi Seafood Curry (1,200 yen including tax) made from the freshest catches available!
-This dish has a rich seafood flavor due to the delicious snow crab, shrimp, and scallop ingredients.
+Since most visitors come to the market to enjoy seafood, a must-try is the Tsukiji Uogashi Seafood Curry, made with the freshest catch of the day.
+This flavorful dish features snow crab, shrimp, and scallops, creating a rich, ocean-inspired taste that sets it apart.

-You can also enjoy these flavors at home as the curries are also sold as gifts.
-Each contains about five servings and costs 1,500 yen (including tax).
+You can also take these delicious flavors home, as the curries are available for purchase as gifts.
+Each pack contains about five servings, making it a great souvenir or treat to enjoy later.

 All of the curry dishes and Hayashi rice come with cabbage and toppings; the Nakaei style for eating them is to mix them with the curry.
 Combined with the roux, the spiciness becomes milder, making for a more refreshing taste.